abpaudel/abpaudel.github.io/_posts/2020-01-06-mnist-sequence-feature-extraction.md

 Pen Digits Dataset contains 10,990 samples of handwritten digits.
 Each sample consists of 16 features, which represent the sequence of 8 coordinate points sampled along the path of the pen's trajectory when drawing the digits, and each sample is labelled with the corresponding digit in the range of 0 to 9.
 The value of each feature is an integer in the range of 0 to 100.
 Therefore, each of the 8 sample points is a bounded in a 100x100 co-ordinate plane.
 Figure 1 shows sample digits from the dataset plotted by making a dotted line over the sequence of 8 coordinate points.

 ![](/assets/img/posts/sample_digits.png)
 *Figure 1.
 Sample digits from Pen Digits Dataset.
-Square markers indicate starting point*
+Square markers indicate starting point.*

 Now, I'll introduce another popular dataset: MNIST Handwritten Digits Dataset